Bojang of Goguryeo: Fall of Goguryeo and after

 However, Bojang continued to foment rebellions against Tang in an attempt to revive Goguryeo, organizing Goguryeo refugees and allying with the Malgal tribes.
 He was eventually banished to Sichuan in 681, and died the following year.

 Because Bojang was the last ruler of Goguryeo, he did not receive a temple name after his death.
 There was a brief attempt at Goguryeo restoration made by Anseung, who ultimately surrendered to Silla.

-One of his sons Go Yak-gwang settled in Japan in 666 where he founded the Koma clan and became known as Koma no Koshiki Jakkō.
+One of his sons Ko Yak'gwang settled in Japan in 666 where he founded the Koma clan and became known as Koma no Koshiki Jakkō.

-Go Deokmu was a prince of Goguryeo and founded Lesser Goguryeo.
+Ko Tŏngmu was a prince of Goguryeo and founded Lesser Goguryeo.
 He was the third son of King Bojang.